 Senior Miss/Mr. Wild About Dance 16-19

-All soloists registered in the Advance Categories will be considered for title of Mr/Miss Wild About Dance Competitions.
+To be eligible for the title of Mr/Miss Wild About Dance Competitions, the dancer must be registered in title solo at the advanced level.
+As well as overalls.
 The winners will be selected unanimously by the judges.
 Selection criteria will be based on showmanship and overall presentation as well as technique.
-Winners will receive a jacket and a medal .
+Winners will receive a crown, flowers, jacket and a medal .

 Props are acceptable.
 However they must be set up in a suitable time limit.
 Any props taking more than 2 minutes to set up will result in a 1-point deduction for the performance.
 Absolutely no dangerous props may be used.
 No backdrops other than the Wild About Dance Competition backdrop may be used at any time.
 The floor must be in the same condition after each act.
 No special lightening request will be accepted.
 All acts must perform in full stage light.
 No strobe lights or fog machines may be used due to health concerns.
 Holding a number is at the discretion of the Director of the competition.
 Any acts failing to follow these guidelines will receive a one point deduction for each infraction.